xapi-project/xen-api/doc/content/xen-api/topics/udhcp.md

-It should be noted that for this reason, that callers who modify the default configuration should be aware that their changes may have an adverse affect on other consumers of the HIMN.
+It should be noted that for this reason, that callers who modify the default configuration should be aware that their changes may have an adverse effect on other consumers of the HIMN.

 Version history
 ---------------